~ Some special HOT PEPPER Seed (Chilli or Chile Peppers) ~

 Jalapeño peppers are fleshy with distinctive blunt-tipped, cigar shaped fruit with the traditional 'jalapeño' corky marks on the skin.

 It is easy to grow, and quite hot, too.
 Mmmm!
-Seed has been produced for us by Andy & Jane at their holding at Llammas in Wales.
+Seed has been produced for us by Andy & Jane at their holding at Lammas in Wales.

 Early variety - traditional shape, just really quick.

 A very good and hot red cherry chilli, bred in Europe, making lots of rounded, very pungent fruit with an excellent flavour.
 Quite early, this ripens red before many others.
-The plants are a sensible size and this is a very good choice for a pot on a sunny patio.
+The plants are compact and this is a good choice for a pot on a sunny patio or a small greenhouse.

 It is best used red for greatest heat, though also tasty when green.
 Very spicy though, so beware!